-During what has been a difficult and trying time for the hospitality industry we have and are continuing to send the Tenants regular newsletters giving them all of the Government guidance on claiming grant money, business rate exemptions etc. and all the required Covid-19 measures so that they remain compliant.
-The decisions which have been taken regarding rental concessions and help for the Tenants has been done during formal Board meetings and communicated by the Managing Director via email newsletters and telephone calls directly to the tenants by the Trade Director and his team of Tenanted Operations Manager.
-The decisions taken to give rental concessions was taken by the Board in order to assist in the retention of Tenants and allow them to keep trading where possible in order to minimise tenancy changes during the Covid-19 pandemic.
-The feedback that has been received from our Tenants has helped the Board to make these informed decisions on rental charges and specific support for each Tenant which has in turn led to keeping a positive and strong relationship with our Tenants which has in turn meant that we have had only three tenancy changes with only one being possibly Covid-19 related.
+As the pandemic has continued to disrupt the hospitality sector, not only with extended lockdowns but also from closures due to staff shortages and isolation rules, we have continued to help and support the Tenants, which includes regular newsletters and direct contact with their Tenanted Operation Managers.
+The decisions which have been taken regarding rental concessions and help for the Tenants have been taken during formal Board meetings and communicated by the Managing Director via email newsletters and telephone calls directly to the Tenants by the Trade Director and his team of Tenanted Operations Managers.
+The decisions to give rental concessions was taken by the Board in order to keep the Tenants and allow them to keep trading where possible in order to minimise tenancy changes during the Covid-19 pandemic.
+The feedback that has been received from our Tenants has helped the Board to make these informed decisions on rental charges and specific support for each Tenant which has in turn led to keeping a positive and strong relationship with our Tenants which has in turn meant that we have had only four Tenancy changes with only one being a Covid-19 related Tenancy change.